DuncanCragg/OnexOS/README.md

 # OnexOS
-An app-free OS building a trap-free 3D Web
+An OS _with no apps_ - returning to normal people the power and freedom promised by their own technology!

 See http://object.network/

-TL;DR: replaces apps and services with a shared 3D space containing us and our stuff that we can all "snap" together, hosted on our own devices.
+TL;DR: replaces apps and services with shared spaces containing us and our stuff that we can all "pin" together, hosted on our own devices.

 ### The app trap